-Fabry disease, also known as Anderson-Fabry disease, is a multisystem disorder resulting from an X-linked inborn error of metabolism, and is a lysosomal storage disorder.
-The disease results from genetic mutations which cause decreased or absent expression of hydrolase alpha-galactosidase A, ultimately resulting in abnormal accumulation of globotriaosylceramide (Gb3) in various organ systems 8.
+Fabry disease, also known as Anderson-Fabry disease, is a multisystem disorder resulting from an X-linked inborn error of metabolism and is a lysosomal storage disorder.
+The disease results from genetic mutations that cause decreased or absent expression of hydrolase alpha-galactosidase A, ultimately resulting in abnormal accumulation of globotriaosylceramide (Gb3) in various organ systems 8.

 Fabry disease was initially described in males with a form of severe disease, a phenotype known as a "classic" Fabry.
 However, it is now recognized that there are both early and late-onset forms of the disease in males, depending on the genetic aberration and degree of enzymatic compromise 8.

 Similarly, females that have heterozygous genetic involvement have a spectrum of presentation ranging from asymptomatic to severe.
 This may be explained by a variable expression of the mutated X-linked gene 8.

 Small vessel ischemia is the main mechanism of central nervous system manifestations, with ischemic strokes, especially of the posterior circulation being common.
 Multi-infarct dementia can ensue, although MRI T2 hyperintensities in the white matter of the frontal and parietal lobes can be seen in asymptomatic patients.
 MRI is used to monitor treatment response.